Roberto FirminoBrazilian footballer

 Speaking to The Sport Review in an exclusive interview, Bundesliga expert Raphael Honigstein revealed that Klopp was a big admirer of Firmino during his time in charge at Borussia Dortmund.

-The Brazil international continued to improve under Klopp and Firmino scored two goals in a 3-3 draw with Arsenal to find the net at Anfield for the first time.
+The Brazil international continued to improve under Klopp and Firmino scored two goals in a 3-3 draw with Arsenal as he found the net at Anfield for the first time.

-A fortnight later, Firmino scored another double in a thrilling 5-4 victory over Norwich City in what is one of Liverpool’s most-memorable games under Klopp so far.
+A fortnight later, Firmino scored another double in a thrilling 5-4 victory over Norwich City in what is one of Liverpool FC’s most-memorable games under Klopp up until that point.

-Roberto was named Liverpool’s player of the month for January 2016 following a brilliant return of four goals in five games in all competitions.
+Roberto was named Liverpool FC’s player of the month in January 2016 following an impressive return of four goals in five games in all competitions.

-Unfortunately the Brazilian couldn’t end his first season at Anfield with silverware after Liverpool were beaten on penalties by Manchester City in the League Cup final and lost 2-1 to Sevilla in the Europa League showpiece.
+Unfortunately, the Brazilian couldn’t end his first season at Anfield with silverware after Liverpool FC were beaten on penalties by Manchester City in the League Cup final and lost 2-1 to Sevilla in the Europa League showpiece.

-Firmino ended the 2015-16 season as Liverpool’s top goal-scorer in the Premier League after finding the net 10 times.
+Firmino ended the 2015-16 season as Liverpool FC’s top goal-scorer in the Premier League after finding the net 10 times.

-The Brazil international would surpass that tally in 2016-17 with 11 goals as he helped Liverpool to finish in the top four and secure a return to the Champions League for the first time since 2014.
+The Brazil international would surpass that tally in 2016-17 with 11 goals, as he helped Liverpool FC to finish in the top four and secure a return to the Champions League for the first time since 2014.

-The South American attacker was handed the Liverpool number nine shirt at the start of the 2017-18 season as Roberto followed in the footsteps of Ian Rush, Robbie Fowler and Fernando Torres.
+The South American attacker was handed the prestigious number nine shirt at Liverpool FC at the start of the 2017-18 season, as he followed in the footsteps of Ian Rush, Robbie Fowler and Fernando Torres.

-Firmino scored in Liverpool’s 4-2 win against Hoffenheim at Anfield in their Champions League playoff.
-His goal helped the Reds’ to secure a 6-4 aggregate win and secure their place in the group stage at the expense of his former club.
+Firmino scored in Liverpool FC’s 4-2 win against Hoffenheim at Anfield in their Champions League play-off.
+His goal helped the Reds’ to secure a 6-4 aggregate win and book their place in the group stage at the expense of his former club.

-Roberto produced his best season at Liverpool FC with 15 goals and seven assists in 37 Premier League games.
+Roberto produced his best return in front of goal in the 2017-18 season at Liverpool FC, with 15 goals and seven assists in 37 Premier League games.

-He was unable to help Liverpool FC avoid a 3-1 loss to Real Madrid in the Champions League final.
-Firmino scored 10 times in the 2017-18 Champions League campaign.
+He was unable to help Liverpool FC avoid a 3-1 loss to Real Madrid in the Champions League final in 2018.
+Firmino scored 10 times and made seven assists in the Champions League that season.

-Firmino made his Brazil debut in 2014 despite previously being overlooked by Dunga for the national team squad.
+Firmino made his Brazil debut in 2014 despite previously being overlooked for the national team squad.

-He made his debut in a 4-0 victory over Turkey in November 2014.
+He made his senior international debut in a 4-0 victory over Turkey in November 2014.

 Roberto was included in Brazil’s squad for the 2015 Copa America as he made his first appearance at a major tournament.

-His team-mates Alberto Moreno, Philippe Coutinho and Lucas Leiva were all present at the wedding.
+His then Liverpool FC team-mates Alberto Moreno, Philippe Coutinho and Lucas Leiva all attended his wedding.

-His wife and daughters have been photographed more than once showing their support for the forward at Anfield.
+Family is clearly important to Firmino, and his wife and daughters are regularly spotted showing their support for the forward during games at Anfield.

-• During his time in Germany, Firmino had an incredible injury record.
+• During his time in Germany, Firmino had an incredible appearance record.
 He featured in 33 of Hoffenheim’s 34 league fixtures each season in his last three years at the Bundesliga club.

-• While he is now recognised as one of the Premier League’s deadliest forwards, Roberto started his career as a full back before moving into a defensive-midfield role.
+• While he is now recognised as a top forward, Roberto started his career as in a defensive-midfield role.